abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/xgboost-on-axion/deploy-xgboost-inference-api.md

 **Terminal B** → API testing

 ## Connect to the VM
-Connect to the VM:
+Connect to the VM where the trained XGBoost model and Python environment were created.
+This VM will host the inference API service.

 ```bash
 ssh <your-user>@<your-vm-ip>
 ```

-Navigate to the project:
+Navigate to the XGBoost project directory that contains the trained model files and scripts.

 ```bash
 cd ~/xgboost-learning-path
 ```

-Activate environment:
+Activate the Python virtual environment to load all required Python packages and dependencies.

 ```bash
 source xgb-env/bin/activate
 ```

 ## Install Flask
+Flask is used to create the lightweight REST API that serves XGBoost predictions through HTTP requests.

-Create updated requirements:
+Create an updated requirements file containing all required Python dependencies.

 ```bash
 cat > requirements.txt <<'EOF'